-Archos 101 XS tablet announced, launching in November with keyboard dock in towAlex Wagner - Deputy Managing Editor, News Desk
+Archos 101 XS tablet announced, launching in November with keyboard dock in towAlex Wagner - Editorial Director of News and Content

 In the market for a new Android tablet?
 You'll soon have yet another option to consider, as Archos today announced its new 101 XS slate, which is the first member of the company's new Gen10 XS tablet lineup.
 The 101 XS comes with a Coverboard accessory attaches to the slate thanks to a set of magnets and can both protect it as a cover or serve as a keyboard dock, which also features a magnetic docking system and magnetic kickstand.
 The keyboard itself has a full set of keys, including some Android navigation buttons, and is powered by the 101 XS.
 The Coverboard can also be plugged into a power outlet to charge the 101 XS while docked.